AviatrixSystems/Docs/HowTos/transit_firenet_workflow_aws.rst

 Subscribe to Firewall Vendor in AWS Marketplace
 ***********************************************

-At this point, FireNet functionality on Transit Gateway is enabled and the FireNet policy is created for spokes.
+At this point, FireNet functionality on the Transit Gateway is enabled and the FireNet policy is created for Spokes.
 You can now subscribe to the firewall vendor and deploy the firewall.

 As indicated in the Aviatrix Controller at Firewall Network > Setup > Firewall, you must subscribe to the supported firewall vendor in your AWS marketplace using an access account onboarded to the Controller.